apranavsai07/AI_Automation_Deployment/README.md

 # AI Deployment Setup Project

-This is a practice repository for setting up AI deployment environments.
+This repository is for AI deployment practice..